Boris-Barboris/dpeq/README.md

 ## Source structure
 * source/dpeq/connection.d - buffered message streamer *PSQLConnection* is used
-  to send and recieve messages.
+  to send and receive messages.
 It's a class template with customazable socket type (so you can easily use it with vibe-d) and logging functions.
 * source/dpeq/schema.d - structures that describe query results.
 * source/dpeq/command.d - classes and functions that implement typical operations